scraggo/scraggo.github.io/content/blog/tech/tech-talk-improving-capstone-project/index.md

 I'm excited to share what I've learned so far from working on enterprise software for almost 2 years.

-The talk is a deep dive into the codebase that me and 3 others worked on as our graduating project (the "Capstone") with a perspective shift:
+The talk is a deep dive into the codebase that myself and three others worked on as our graduating project (the "Capstone") with a perspective shift:

 **What if we had to refactor this project so that it could be worked on for years to come?**